FabioChiodini/ProjectSpawnSwarmtc/README.md

 - One VM in AWS hosting the Docker swarm in a Docker container

-- A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves" that will host honeypots containers
+- A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves" that will host honeypots containers.
+These are t2.micro VM types

-- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" that will host honeypots containers
+- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" that will host honeypots containers.
+These are g1-small VM types

 - [in the code there's a commented line to deploya dockerized nginx via DockerSwarm and opening the relevant port]